felipebravom/felipebravom.github.io/docs/cv.md

 ## Students

 ### Postgraduate
+* (2020 - ongoing) Matías Rojas, Co-supervised with Jocelyn Dunstan, Masters in Computer Science, University of Chile.
 * (2019 - ongoing) Frank Zamora, PhD, University of Chile.
 * (2020 - ongoing) Javier Muñoz, Masters in Computer Science, University of Chile.
 * (2019-ongoing) Pablo Badilla, Co-supervised with Jorge Pérez, Masters in Computer Science, University of Chile.